It was in 1938 that the Monastery of St. Sylvester was built on the property

 mother house for the Order.
 They were choosy, careful and determined as

 any house-hunting family.
-They believe they found it in the rolling land
+They believe they found it in the rolling

 of northeast Oakland County celebrated for the beauty of its landscapes